brianmay/robotica-rust/README.md

 I still like some features of this implementation.
 However I think it is far too complicated, and as a result I lack confidence in it, and my ability to make changes without accidentally breaking stuff.

+As an example, just recently I have started experiencing a problem where it sometimes would not send the "The Tesla has been plugged in" message, and I have no idea why.

 ## Robotica Node Rust

-This project.
+Yes another rewrite.
+In Rust.
 Features:

 * Design is considerably simpler.
+* Uses asyncio tasks.
 * Type checking between threads is enforced at compile time.
 * Creating/maintaining/reading flows is a lot easier.
-* Uses asyncio threads.
 * Structured as a library, so the parts not-specific to my setup can be shared by different projects.

-Lacking:

-* No monitoring of death of threads.
-Possibly the send function should kill entire process off if it can't send rather then just the thread.
-Killing the thread off means slow death, as thread that is sending data will eventually try to send and die also.
+* On unexpected failure should hopefully exit to allow monitoring system (e.g. kubernetes) to restart.
+* Updated to reduce excessive messages being sent that were the exact same as the last message.

+Limitations:

+* Lost the ability to automatically restart tasks.
+If one task fails, need to abort everything.
+* As implemented, pipes can only have 1 receiver.
+Need to use split function if more required.
+Currently only implemented split2.
+A splitn function would be good.
+* Can only have one copy at a time.
+Or you will get duplicate outgoing events.

+Still to be implemented:

 * Logging still needs more work.
 Not sure how to approach this yet.

 * Haven't tried to save state.
 Hoping this won't be required.
+When the process starts it will subscribe to mqtt and pick up retained data which is sufficient for now.
 Have some ideas, but means the nodes will need to have a unique id and this is likely to add to the complexity.

 * Not many building blocks supports.
 Still use node-red for some stuff, and this sends mqtt messages that we can intercept here.